milos-pujic/playwright-e2e-tests/docs/minikube-setup-mac.md

 Uninstall guides for Windows/Mac are available [here](https://docs.docker.com/desktop/uninstall/).

 After that, clear the leftover Docker for Desktop data and system components.

-For Windows:

-1. Open the elevated (as Admin) PowerShell window, type the following command and hit Enter to remove the default networks of Docker.

-        Get-HNSNetwork | Remove-HNSNetwork

-2. Run the following command to clear the program date of Docker from Windows.

-        Remove-Item "C:\ProgramData\Docker" -Recurse

-3. Run the following command to reboot your system to execute the uninstallation and cleanup.

-        Restart-Computer -Force

-For MacOS:

 Open terminal and execute following commands, one by one, to remove all Docker Desktop dependencies on local file system: